LukaLanczos/Remove-White-Background/README.md

 ![origin](images/Remove_Black.png)

-### Preserve Colors Only
+### Grayscale

 ![origin](images/Preserve_Colors_Only.png)

 ## What is it used for?

 It provides an intermediate step for image processing.
-This tool may make JPEG artifacts very noticeable.
+This tool may make chroma sbsampling and JPEG artifacts very noticeable.
 If you wish to remove them, please use the [Waifu2X](https://github.com/nihui/waifu2x-ncnn-vulkan) noise reduction function before processing your images on this website.